A Brief History of the Charles River Museum of Industry & Innovation

+A Brief History of the Charles River Museum of Industry & Innovation**

     These cultural, civic, and business leaders believed "that the people of New England deserve[d] a clearer understanding of the region's rich industrial heritage and the ways that heritage continues to shape their lives."
 The founding members wanted a "well-planned and professionally-executed museum," and believed that incorporating resources for "instruction, recreation, preservation, and research" would go far in achieving their goals.

-At a later date, the institution was renamed The Charles River Museum of Industry and Innovation.
-The term innovation not only relates to the process of creativity and ingenuity that allows for the perfection of machines over time, it also underlines a new mission for the museum: to consider not just the past, but the present and the future.
+    In 2007, the institution was renamed The Charles River Museum of Industry and Innovation.
+The term "innovation" not only relates to the process of creativity and ingenuity that allows for the perfection of machines over time, it also underlines a new mission for the museum: to consider not just the past, but the present and the future.
 As the museum evolves, so do its goals; as history unfolds, so does the museum's relevance.